jason-lequyer/DominoDenoise/README.md

 You can replace 'Set12' and 'Set12_gaussian25' with any pair of denoised/ground truth folders (order doesn't matter).
 Average PSNR and SSIM will be returned for the entire set.

-The '255' at the end denotes the dynamic range of the image, in the case of the 8-bit images from Set12, 255 is a sensible value.
-For the Microscope data, setting it to 700 will replicate the results from our paper.
+The '255' at the end denotes the dynamic range of the image, in the case of the 8-bit images from Set12, '255' is a sensible value.
+For the Microscope data, '700' is a more sensible value and will replicate the results from our paper.